Travel Report: The Village Cafe, Siem Reap.

 You wouldn’t know it from our sleepy morning visits, but The Village Cafe is a fantastic event venue too.
 From movie nights, book launches and live bands, to a set from the pioneering house music DJ Danny Rampling, Stewart certainly couldn’t be accused of lacking ambition!
 He also converted the building’s loft area into an art gallery, which holds exhibitions throughout the year.
 One morning, he was kind enough to take Sladja and I up there and show us around.

 As with most cities around the world, COVID-19 has all but decimated Siem Reap’s food and drink scene.
 Hence Stewart took the difficult decision to close for the month of April.
-However, he was keen to reassure his customers, with an emphatic “WE WILL BE BACK!”
+However, he was keen to reassure his customers with an emphatic “WE WILL BE BACK!”
 After all, Stewart has deep roots in SR, with a dedicated team of staff, close friends and even an adopted daughter!
+True to his word, The Village reopened on May 1st.

 Like this?
 For more on Siem Reap’s excellent cafe, restaurant and bar scene, check out my detailed guide on Where to Eat and Drink Siem Reap.